bigdippa/neon-contracts/README.md

 #### Fork mainnet to local environment

-You can change addresses with `-u` option which you want to unlock in `startBlockcahin.sh`
+You can change addresses with `-u` option which you want to unlock in `start.sh`
-- ./startBlockchain.sh
+- ./start.sh

 ### Using Truffle

+#### Installing npm packages

+- npm install

 #### Compile